StarRocks/starrocks/docs/loading/StreamLoad.md

 > **NOTICE**
 >
 > - After you load data into a StarRocks table by using Stream Load, the data of the materialized views that are created on that table is also updated.
-> - You can load data into StarRocks only as a user who has the INSERT privilege.
+> - You can load data into StarRocks tables only as a user who has the INSERT privilege on those StarRocks tables.
 If you do not have the INSERT privilege, follow the instructions provided in [GRANT](../sql-reference/sql-statements/account-management/GRANT.md) to grant the INSERT privilege to the user that you use to connect to your StarRocks cluster.

 ## Supported data file formats